DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

 i686-conda_cos6-linux-gnu-cc and i686-conda_cos6-linux-gnu-c++ are the C and C++ wrappers for the Cray utilities and determined by the Miniconda py3_32 environment.
 SYSTEM_BLAS_LAPACK is disabled since, by default, we can use the libsci package which contains an optimized version of BLAS and LAPACK and not require any additional arguments to cc.

-At this point you can run cmake .. to e.g. disable unnecessary solvers.
-Now run make as usual to build the code
+At this point you can run cmake .. to e.g. disable unnecessary solvers, then run cmake as usual to build the code

     .. code-block:: console